kennedn/blog/content/posts/fridgepwn.md

 </tr>
 </table>

-This setup allows the fridge control up to 16 bits on the daughter board, some of these bits are allocated to a specific LED on the board.
+This setup allows the fridge control of up to 16 bits on the daughter board, some of these bits are allocated to a specific LED on the board.
 Some are used to read button state.

 Each button is directly wired up to the `OUT` pin.
 This was initially confusing to me as it would mean the fridge would have no way of determining which button was actually pressed at a given point in time.
 But that is where the shift registers come in, the button will not produce a signal on `OUT` unless its bit on the shift register is currently enabled: